-Batch System Concepts (1)

-- A cluster consists of a set of tightly connected "identical" computers that are presented as a single system and work together to solve computation-intensive problems.
-The nodes are connected through high speed local network and have access to shared resources like shared file-systems, etc. - Batch Processing is the execution of programs or jobs without user's intervention. - A job is the execution of user-defined work-flows by the batch system. - Resource Manager is the software responsible for managing the resources of a cluster, like tasks, nodes, CPUs, memory, network, etc. It manages also the execution of the jobs.
-It makes sure that jobs are not overlapping on the resources and handles also their I/O. Usually it is controlled by the scheduler.

-/itglied der Helmholtz-Gemeinsch

-Batch System Concepts (2)
+Batch System Concepts

-- Scheduler is the software that controls user's jobs on a cluster.
-It receives jobs from users and controls the resource manager to make sure that the jobs are completed successfully.
-Handles the job submissions and put jobs into queues.
-It offers many features like: - → user commands for managing the jobs (start, stop, hold) - → interfaces for defining work-flows and job dependencies - interfaces for job monitoring and profiling (accounting) - partitions and queues to control jobs according to policies and limits - → scheduling mechanisms, like backfilling according to priorities - Batch-System/Workload-Manager is the combination of a scheduler and a resource manager.
+- Resource Manager is the software responsible for managing the resources of a cluster, usually controlled by a scheduler. - → It manages resources like tasks, nodes, CPUs, memory, network, etc. - It handles the execution of the jobs on the compute nodes. - → It makes sure that jobs are not overlapping on the resources. - Scheduler is the software that controls user's jobs on a cluster according to policies.
+It receives and handles jobs from the users and controls the resource manager.
+It offers many features like: - → Scheduling mechanisms (backfill, fifo, etc) - Partitions, queues and QoS to control jobs according to policies/limits - → Interfaces for defining work-flows (jobscript) or job dependencies and commands for managing the jobs (submit, cancel, etc) - Batch-System/Workload-Manager is the combination of a scheduler and a resource manager.
 It combines all the features of these two parts in an efficient way.
-Slurm for example offers both functionalities: scheduling and resource management.